container based virtualization

 2. Network Overhead: While VXLAN provides numerous benefits, it does introduce additional network overhead due to encapsulation and decapsulation processes.
 It is crucial to consider the impact on network performance and plan accordingly.

-3. Security: As VXLAN extends Layer 2 networks over Layer 3 infrastructure, it is essential to implement appropriate security measures.
-This includes encrypting VXLAN traffic, deploying access control policies, and monitoring network traffic for anomalies.
+3. Security: As VXLAN extends Layer 2 networks over Layer 3 infrastructure, appropriate security measures must be implemented.
+These include encrypting VXLAN traffic, deploying access control policies, and monitoring network traffic for anomalies.

 VXLAN vs VLAN: The VXLAN Benefits Drive Adoption